The Visit (2015 American film): Critical response

 The Visit received generally positive reviews from critics.
 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 68%, based on 231 reviews, with an average rating of 5.9/10.
 The site's critical consensus reads, "The Visit provides horror fans with a satisfying blend of thrills and laughs – and also signals a welcome return-to-form for writer-director M. Night Shyamalan."
 On Metacritic the film has a score of 55 out of 100 based on 34 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Scott Mendelson from Forbes called Shyamalan's film a "deliciously creepy and funny little triumph".
 He also wrote, "The Visit is the one we've been waiting for, folks.
 It's good.
 Oh my word, is it good.
 But more importantly, it is excellent in that specific way that reminds us why M. Night Shyamalan was once such a marvel.
 It is richly humanistic, filled with individually sketched characters that often sparkle with wit and surprising decency."
 In The New York Times, Manohla Dargis described the film as "an amusingly-grim fairy tale".
 Shyamalan has gone back to basics, "with a stripped-down story and scale, a largely-unknown (excellent) cast and one of those classically-tinged tales of child peril that have reliably spooked audiences for generations".
-She, along with other critics, saw the film as a modern-day version of the classic fairytale Hansel and Gretel.
+She, along with other critics, saw the film as a modern-day version of the fairytale Hansel and Gretel.

 In his column for The Observer, Mark Kermode panned the film, saying it may be worse than Lady in the Water.
 He wrote, "Is it meant to be a horror film?
 Or a comedy?
 The publicity calls it 'an original thriller' but it is neither of those things.
 Only 'endurance test' adequately describes the ill-judged shenanigans that ensue."
 Mike McCahill gave the film one star (out of five) in his review for The Guardian, and said it was "dull, derivative and flatly unscary."